joomcode/e2ed/README.md

 `E2ED_API_ORIGIN`: origin-part of the backend API url that can be used by tests to create and delete test entities.

-`E2ED_CONCURRENCY`: the number of browser windows in which tests will run in parallel (1 by default).

 `E2ED_DEBUG`: run e2ed in nodejs-debug mode (`--inspect-brk=0.0.0.0`) if this variable is not empty.

 `E2ED_DOCKER_DEBUG_PORT`: debug port when run in docker (9229 by default).